EricaKoy/EricaKoy.github.io/index.md

 Hyperbolic geometry overcomes the limitations of Euclidean space in capturing distance arrangements with exponentially growing neighborhood sizes.
-This characteristic is particularly evident in biological data, such as phylogenetic trees and other branching lineages, making hyperbolic geometry essential for accurately representing these data types.
+This characteristic is particularly evident in biological data, which is structured by phylogenetic trees and other branching lineages, making hyperbolic geometry essential for accurately representing these datasets.

 However, existing hyperbolic classification and regression methods face significant limitations, often being numerically unstable or computationally inefficient.
-The use of preferred machine learning algorithms is often compromised when prioritizing accurate hyperbolic distance representations.
+Thus, preferred machine learning algorithm use is often compromised when prioritizing accurate hyperbolic distance representations.
 HyperDT addresses these challenges by providing an accurate, efficient, and hyperbolically appropriate version of decision trees and random forests for classification and regression tasks [(Chlenski 2024)](https://arxiv.org/abs/2310.13841).

-**This summer, I classified biological datasets using HyperDT and competing classifiers and sought to understand the circumstances where HyperDT is most appropriate for use.**
+HyperDT outperformed competing Euclidian and hyperbolic classifiers when used on three toy datasets of Gaussian and hyperbolic geometry. **To elucidate whether biological data benefits from hyperbolic classification, I classified real biological datasets using HyperDT and competing classifiers and sought to understand the circumstances where HyperDT is most appropriate for use.
+Specifically, I measured the distortion of distances and accuracy between different classifiers.**

 [My Final Report](files/finalreport.pdf)